cisagov/LME/README.md

 CISA's Logging Made Easy (LME) is a no cost, open source platform that centralizes log collection, enhances threat detection, and enables real-time alerting, helping small to medium-sized organizations secure their infrastructure.
 Whether you're upgrading from a previous version or deploying for the first time, LME offers a scalable, efficient solution for logging and endpoint security.

+## Who is Logging Made Easy for?

+From single IT administrators with a handful of devices in their network to small and medium-sized agencies.
+Really, for anyone!
+LME is intended for organizations that:
+- Need a log management and threat detection system.
+- Do not have an existing Security Operations Center (SOC), Security Information and Event Management (SIEM) solution or log management and monitoring capabilities.
+- Work within limited budgets, time or expertise to set up and manage a logging and threat detection system.

 ## Updates

 For LME's 2.0 release, we’re introducing several new features and architectural components to improve Security Information and Event Management (SIEM) capabilities while simplifying overall use of LME: